LogtalkDotOrg/logtalk3/QUICK_START.md

-6. Copy or rename the `settings-sample.lgt` file to `settings.lgt`, and modify it to define a library alias for your application directory and for defining default compiler options (see the file `CUSTOMIZE.md` for details).
+6. Copy or rename the `settings-sample.lgt` file to `settings.lgt`, and modify it to define a library alias for your application directory and for defining default compiler flags (see the file `CUSTOMIZE.md` for details).

 7. Copy to your application directory the `loader-sample.lgt` file, rename